Harry Souttar

 It wouldn’t be long before Harry had a decision to make.
 The Brechin City supporter, his father, Jack, was Scottish, but mother Heather was born in Port Hedland, western Australia.
 After making five appearances for Scotland’s youth teams, Souttar – whose brother John plays for Rangers – switched to Australia.
 It was a decision which would enable Harry to play at a World Cup, only losing out to would-be champions Argentina.

-A defeat to Wycombe Wanderers in the Sky Bet League 1 play-offs would be Harry's last action for the Cod Army, but he'd done enough to persuade Stoke to give him a chance in the second tier.
+A defeat to Wycombe Wanderers in the Sky Bet League 1 play-offs would be the defender's last action for the Cod Army, but he'd done enough to persuade Stoke to give him a chance in the second tier.
 Ever since a Man of the Match performance away at Preston North End, Souttar's talent was no longer a secret.
 Michael O'Neill now had full faith in the powerful yet agile centre-back and a long-term deal was his reward in early 2021.

 At one stage, Stoke, with their Australian international at the back, embarked on a run of conceding just 19 goals in 17 matches, elevating them to fifth in the Championship.
 An ACL injury hit Souttar hard, though, and the Potters quickly fell down the standings.
-It was a test of character which he would overcome, and his sterling performances for Australia in Qatar last December was confirmation of a marvellous return to form.
+It was a test of character which he would overcome, and his sterling performances for Australia in Qatar as confirmation of a marvellous return to form.

 Thank You